CumulusNetworks/docs/content/cumulus-linux-515/Installation-Management/Upgrading-Cumulus-Linux.md

 done.
 ```

-4. Configure `/etc/apt/sources.list` on your switches with your repository:
+4. Configure `/etc/apt/sources.list` on your switches with your repository, using the hostname or IP address to access the repository container:

 ```
 cumulus@switch:~$ sudo vi /etc/apt/sources.list
 ...
-deb https://10.10.10.2:8443 CumulusLinux-5.15.0 cumulus upstream netq
+deb https://10.1.100.1:8443 CumulusLinux-5.15.0 cumulus upstream netq
 ...
 ```